-Now you have to choose between two leaders ES and Solr.
-Both projects are very mature.
-Both have many features.
-Both are stable.
-Both are designed to perform similar tasks.
-And both are released under the Apache Software License.
+When you are developing a software project, you might face the question: what search engine to choose?
+There are two leaders in the industry: Solr and ElasticSearch (ES).
+Both projects are very mature and stable, have many useful features, both designed to perform similar tasks.
+Also, both ES and Solr are released under the Apache Software License.

-- ES easier to scaling, provides using demanding larger clusters with more data and more nodes.
+- ES is easier to scale when you have larger clusters with more data and more nodes

-- ES is more dynamic – data can easily move around the cluster.
+- ES is much more dynamic than Solr and the data can easily move around the cluster.

-- If work a lot with Node.js, API access is much easier in native JSON than it would be if you’ll convert to XML and back.
+- If you work a lot with Node.js, API access is much easier in native JSON than it would be if you convert to XML and back.

-- If you use a lot of CouchDB, ES is a very good for that as its “river” mechanism plugs straight into CouchDB’s replication stream.
+- If you use CouchDB, ES is a convenient tool to use since its “river” mechanism plugs straight into the CouchDB’s replication stream.

-- You can configure the schema over HTTP, which allows a bit more operation freedom
+- ES allows you to configure the schema over HTTP, which gives you more freedom